What does “tenki” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “mi” to make its past tense form, “mi ta”.

 This is another typical usage of “tenki”.
-In this example, it works together with “yohou” to make the longer noun, “tenki yohou”, which means ‘weather forecast’ in Japanese.
+In this example, it works together with “yohou” to make the longer noun, “tenki yohou”, which means a ‘weather forecast’ in Japanese.
 Native speakers often use this noun together with the verb, “miru”, to mean ‘to check the weather forecast’ in Japanese.
-This is a kind of idiomatic expression.
+It’s worth knowing.

 Summary